- New Enquiries

 Whilst proceedings are ongoing throughout the 26 weeks, there will be further hearings to decide what work needs to be carried out by the different agencies.
 Reports will be written by the Social Worker and assessments will be undertaken.
 The Social Worker will put together a formal Care Plan, detailing how the child’s needs should be met.

 It is likely that you will be asked to put forward alternative carers.
 These are people that you would like to care for your children in the event that the Court finds that you are unable to do so.
 The carers can care for your children during the course of the proceedings or on a long term basis.
 You will be asked to provide alternative carers at the beginning of proceedings to avoid delay further down the line.

 At the end of the proceedings, the Court must consider all of the evidence of all parties and the Local Authority plans and decide whether it can make a final Care/Supervision Order, whether a different Order should be made or whether no Order should be made at all.
 Throughout the whole process the Court’s main concern will be what is in the children’s best interests.
 However, should you be unhappy with the outcome of Court you may be able to make an application to discharge the Order made and you will be required to prove what changes you have made since the Order was made.
-For more information on discharging a Care Order, please click here.
+Read our blog for more information on discharging a Care Order.

-Here at Emery Johnson Astills, our Care Department can offer advice, assistance and representation at all stages of the Local Authority involvement.
-Should you require representation then please contact Emery Johnson Astills at either our Leicester Office on 0116 255 4855 or our Loughborough Office on 01509 610312 and ask for a member of our Care Team.
-Alternatively please email us your query on email@example.com and a member of our team will be happy to assist you.
+Here at Johnson Astills, our care and social services advisors can offer advice, assistance and representation at all stages of the Local Authority involvement.
+Should you require representation then please contact Johnson Astills at either our Leicester Office on 0116 255 4855 or our Loughborough Office on 01509 610312 and ask for a member of our Care Team.
+Alternatively please email us your query on firstname.lastname@example.org and a member of our team will be happy to assist you.